Optimal Algorithms for Geometric Centers and Depth: The Tukey ball and center ball as implicit s

 The Tukey median is a point in $\R^d$ with maximum Tukey depth.
 If the Tukey median of $\PS$ has Tukey depth $k(\PS)$, then for $k > k(\PS)$ the set $\TP_k$ is empty---the Tukey ball has non-zero radius.
 When $k \leq k(\PS)$, $\TP_k$ is non-empty, implying that the Tukey ball has radius zero.

 \begin{definition} \deflab{center:ball} Let $\PS \subset \R^d$ be a set of $n$ points in general position.
-For a parameter $k \leq k(\PS)$, the \emphi{center ball} of $\PS$ is denoted as the ball of largest radius contained in the region $\TP_k$. \end{definition}
+For a parameter $k \leq k(\PS)$, the \emphi{center ball} of $\PS$ is the ball of largest radius contained in the region $\TP_k$. \end{definition}

-Recently, Oh and Ahn \cite{oa-ccr-19-arxiv} develop a $O(n^2\log^4 n)$ time algorithm for computing the polytope $\TP_k$ in $\R^3$ when $k = n/(d+1) = n/4$.
+Recently, Oh and Ahn \cite{oa-ccr-19} develop an $O(n^2\log^4 n)$ time algorithm for computing the polytope $\TP_k$ in $\R^3$.
 In contrast, the center ball is the largest ball contained inside $\TP_k$, and we show it can be computed in expected time $O(n^2 \log n)$.